UtilityKit

 Why does my signature look pixelated when zoomed in?

-The canvas is rendered at 380×160 pixels — large enough for typical signature blocks but not vector.
+The signature is captured as a raster PNG (the canvas is roughly 420×170 pixels) and trimmed to your ink, large enough for typical signature blocks but not vector.
 If you need a vector signature, pre-make one in an SVG editor and use a PDF editor that supports SVG embedding.

 Can I sign a password-protected PDF?